Home > The Village > Walks and Walking

 There are a number of Walks around the Village suitable for both those on foot or riding horses.
 Here is a short Guide produced by the Village website

-For general information about public rights of way (footpaths, bridleways, restricted byways and byways open to all traffic) go to Suffolk County Council's Public Rights of Way website. http://www.suffolkpublicrightsofway.org.uk/
+• For general information about public rights of way (footpaths, bridleways, restricted byways and byways open to all traffic) go to Suffolk County Council's Public Rights of Way

-To view a working copy of the Definitive Map, which shows all legally recorded public rights of way in Stanton, go to Suffolk County Council's website.
+• To view a working copy of the Definitive Map, which shows all legally recorded public rights of way in Stanton, go to Suffolk County Council's website - Definitive map

-Suffolk County Council is responsible for maintaining public rights of way.
-To report a problem, such as a broken or missing fingerpost or an obstruction, on a footpath, bridleway, restricted byway or byway open to all traffic then you can report this on line at
+• Suffolk County Council is responsible for maintaining public rights of way.
+To report a problem, such as a broken or missing fingerpost or an obstruction, on a footpath, bridleway, restricted byway or byway open to all traffic then you can report this on line - Report public right of way issue

 In addition the Village is close to the 46 mile Peddars Way which can be started from Knettishall Heath nearby.
 Download a map here